Skip to content

 Execute Active Test Set

-Use Execute button to launch selected test set on a local machine via RapiseLauncher.
+Use the Execute button to launch the selected test set on a local machine via RapiseLauncher.

 Execute Test Set Button